UK-Pendyala/nasa-dashbaord/README.md

 #### my Choice

-I chose **Client-side Pagination** for its simplicity and speed as the current project requirement.
+I chose **Client-side Pagination** for its simplicity and speed as per the current project requirement.